Un experimento de demostraci\'on formal de un teorema de nivel intermedio en \'algebra (Formalizing the proof of an intermediate-level algebra theorem -- An experiment): Introduction

 In November~2021, I embarked in checking in \texttt{Lean}/\texttt{mathlib} the proof that the alternating group of a finite set of cardinality at least~5 is a simple group.
 While this mathematical result is of a smaller scale, compared to the above-quoted accomplishements, it belongs to the classical (under)graduate mathematical corpus, and I felt interesting to experiment the formalization process on a result of this intermediate level.
 For reasons I will try to share, I chose a nonstandard way to do that, that led me to unsuspected mathematical territories.

 This text is a retrospective account of this journey.

-\emph{I thank Javier Fresán for having inviting me to write this paper, a Spanish version of which should appear in \emph{La Gaceta de la Real Sociedad Matemática Española}.
-I also thank him for his insightful comments, as well as those of Riccardo Brasca and Patrick Massot, as well as Martin Liebeck and Raphaël Rouquier for their help.
-I also thank the \emph{mathlib} community for their enthusiasm in welcoming newcomers to the game, and for the support they provide so generously.}
+\emph{ I thank Javier Fresán for having inviting me to write this paper, a Spanish version of which appeared in \emph{La Gaceta de la Real Sociedad Matemática Española}, Vol. 26 (2023), Núm.
+3, Págs.
+535–553.
+I also thank him, together with Riccardo Brasca, Patrick Massot and Filippo Nuccio, for their comments, as well as Martin Liebeck and Raphaël Rouquier for their help.
+I am grateful to the \emph{mathlib} community for their enthusiasm in welcoming newcomers to the game, and for the support they provide so generously.}